Skip to main content

 • what day each bin is collected

-The council can issue a penalty notice if a person is not disposing of rubbish properly.
+The council can issue a penalty notice if someone is not disposing of rubbish properly.

 Was this page helpful?